-One in five young people say that insulting sexual language is used 'often'.
-16% of those surveyed for a BBC Panorama programme reported that they were often bullied about how they look.
+One in five say that insulting sexual language is used 'often'.
+16% of young people surveyed for a BBC Panorama programme reported that they were often bullied about how they look.
 A minority (11%) believed that forcing someone to do something sexual against their will is 'mostly OK'.
 23% of young people surveyed said they had experienced jokes about assault or rape on social networking sites.
-20% of those who had experienced sexual bullying told nobody.
+20% who had experienced sexual bullying told nobody.